 We strive to make LastPass as secure as possible with the bug bounty program, and this level of scrutiny makes LastPass a better, stronger product.
 We are pleased to see high quality reports coming in from our security community, but also to work so closely with researchers to make the necessary fixes.
 This batch of reports has resulted in several key improvements to the LastPass security architecture, and performance improvements, too.

 Finally, we want to express our gratitude to researchers Wladimir Palant and Ryan Pickern for their responsible disclosure, and for their time and effort working with us on seeing these improvements through.

 In the last five years since we launched our bug bounty program, our commitment to security has remained constant and we’ve increased efforts by creating dedicated teams that focus solely on security.
 As a part of that ongoing work, we are going to regularly share with you the most important bug bounty reports that our team investigated and fixed.

-We’re planning on a quarterly cadence for sharing readouts on our bug bounty program.
+We’re planning on a bi-annual cadence for sharing readouts on our bug bounty program.
 This allows us to not only highlight the important work the security community is doing but also maintain transparency with our userbase about how we’re improving LastPass over time.
 So please be sure to subscribe to the blog (on the right-side of the page) to keep up with these reports.